Dr. Bryn’s Oral Health Advice for Expectant Mothers

 A common worry is getting x-rays.
 X-rays are often needed, especially in an emergency, and are able to be safely taken in a dental office while you are pregnant for both emergency treatment and for examinations.

 There are many potential dental complications while you are pregnant.
 One very common trouble is morning sickness.
-Vomiting and reflux occur and can lead to dental erosion, dental caries, and inflammation of the oral tissues.
+Vomiting can damage your teeth and lead to dental erosion, dental caries, and inflammation of the oral tissues.
 This is very difficult to counteract so often the best way to minimise the effects are simple techniques such as rinsing your mouth with water immediately after, using a bicarb rinse and avoiding brushing your teeth for 30 minutes after vomiting.

 Congratulations to all the new and old parents at Dentistry on Coolum, it is always exciting to watch our family grow.